 What do you mean by the sentence that all variables were then normalised?
 Pleas elaborate.
-Forslag til svar (TP): The normalisation procedure is described in [page X, line Y] and has been slightly updated for clarity.
+Forslag til svar (TP) Author response: The normalisation procedure is described in [page X, line Y] and has been slightly updated for clarity.
 Essentially, it is a Robust Scalar normalisation, moving all averages to zero, and scaling all Standard Deviations to be unity.
 This improves the performance of the Logistic Regression (the BDT is invariant), which points to some variables getting an improved distribution for the LR to extract information.

 I really do not understand the logic of constructing a model based only on age (Age), and a machine-learning model based on all variables except for age to explore the influence of increasing age.
 You main multivariable model with age variable can provide the required information.
 I really hate to fit all possible scenarios rather prefer to fit clinically hypotheses driven models.
-Forslag til svar (TP): We agree and have moved these two models to the supplementary.
-The Age-only model was to illustrate to the reader the importance of age, while the All-but-Age model was to measure the extend to which age could be omitted, and see if cases of young patients were found.
-But as you point out, these are not needed in the main paper.
+Author response: We agree with the reviewer and have moved these two models to the supplementary material table 2 and removed the curves from figure 1 and supplemental material 4.
+However, we believe that these two models illustrate that age by itself is a poor risk criterion in an easily understandable way.
+Consequently, we have kept our comments on the results of these models in the results and discussion.
+We hope this is acceptable.
 TODO: Quickly check if any “young” patients were given high risk scores by the All-but-Age model.

 Table 1 should have been organised according to the training and test data.
-TP: Det skulle være til at fixe :-) Forslag til svar (TP): We have now done so.
+TP: Det skulle være til at fixe :-) Author repsonse: Done.

 Reviewer 2: